TheresaDF/MLops_project/reports/readme.md

 >
 > Answer:

 --- The total code coverage of our code is $81\%$.
 Unittests have been implemented for testing the processed data and our image generation model.
-As we implemented `pytorch_lightning` our training script is quite packed in a few lines of code, therefore more difficult to test in the same way.
+As we implemented `pytorch_lightning` our training script is quite packed in a few lines of code, therefore it is more difficult to test in the same way.
 Hence, we chose not to use unittesting on our `train_model.py` script.
-Even with $100\%$ coverage of our code, it is not a guarantee to trust the code to be $100\%$ error-free.
-These types of tests cannot account for mathematical errors or errors related to model performance.  ---
+Even with $100\%$ coverage of our code, it is not guaranteed that the code is $100\%$ error-free.
+These types of tests cannot account for mathematical errors or errors related to model performance.
+Unittesting tests whether the code can run, but not whether it produces the desired result. ---

 ### Question 9